Anou26/Empirical-Study-and-Comparison-Project/README.md

+## Comparative Analysis of Multiclass Classification Models Using NLP for COVID-19 Tweet Sentiment Analysis
 ### Overview

 This project presents an empirical study on sentiment analysis of COVID-19 tweets during the pandemic.
 Various Machine Learning (ML) and Deep Learning (DL) techniques are utilized to analyze and predict the sentiments expressed in tweets.